 The social assistance is the last financial support, the aim of which is to secure a minimum essential income.
 The social assistance is applied for by making an appointment to a benefit settler, care manager or a social worker in that residential area that the applicant lives in.
 If the applicant is applying for financial support only, the appointment is made with the benefit settler.
 Social assistance is applied by filling an application form and meeting the social worker at the municipal social welfare office.

-Jyväskylä's social welfare offices:
+Jyväskylä's social welfare office:

 - Hannikaisenkatu social station